 - Treat dead mice with a disinfectant mist.
 Use the “inverted bag technique” to handle them.
 Turn a bag inside out and use it as a glove to pick up the mouse.
-While holding on to mouse, turn the bag right-side out again.
-Then seal the bag).
+While holding on to the mouse, turn the bag right-side out again.
+Then seal the bag.

 - Disinfect any droppings before removing them.
 If you use a vacuum to remove the droppings, it must be equipped with a HEPA filter.

-- If you develop a fewer or respiratory illness within 45 days after potential exposure, seek immediate medical attention.
+- If you develop a fever or respiratory illness within 45 days after potential exposure, seek immediate medical attention.
 Inform the attending physician of the risk.